 The festival is one of Adelaide’s most popular, with an average of 200,000 locals enjoying the ‘east meets west’ collaboration.

 This year, the festival is set to produce its largest ever program (featuring 60 unique events) for a variety of excited audiences.

 Semaphore Music Festival

-With most Australian states enjoying a long weekend, October is the perfect time to travel to Adelaide and experience its growing music scene.
+With most Australian states enjoying a long weekend, October is the perfect time to experience Adelaide’s growing music scene.

 This action film festival will showcase a variety of different shorts from the Banff Mountain Film Festival.